Our Reading Reward Scheme

 Reading at home is one of the most important ways in which you can help your child.
-At school we can teach children the skills they need to decode words but to consolidate these skills and grow more confident they need lots of practice.
 Children who read with their families develop these skills much more quickly and develop a love of reading that can last a lifetime.
 At St. Patrick’s we recognise the really important role parents have and want to support this in every way we can, and we hope these schemes will really motivate children to read at home.

 How does it work?

 The schemes are very simple.
 All children have to do is read at home and have their Home School Diary signed by an adult.